L-z-Chen/golden_section/README.md

 0. Modify the "auto_tune.py" file to include

-    a. include your optimizer class
+    a.
+Copy paste your optimizer class
     ```python
-    class SoftSign(Optimizer):
+    class <Your Optimizer Class>(Optimizer):
         def __init__(
         self,
         params,